aimms/user-guide/aimms-ide/Solvers/KNITRO/Interior Point/KNITRO_IP_-_Barrier_Maximum_Mu.rst

-This option specifies the maximum allowable value for the barrier parameter mu (m) used with barrier algorithms.
+This option specifies the maximum allowable value for the barrier parameter mu (:math:`\mu`) used with barrier algorithms.